-Local Plans, Development Plan Documents Supplementary Planning Documents Neighbourhood Plans Preparation and Duty-to-Co-oporate Information gathering to update social, environmental and economic matters.
-Early consultation on the broad subject of the DPD.
+Local Plans, Development Plan Documents Supplementary Planning Documents Neighbourhood Plans Preparation and Duty-to-Co-operate Information gathering to update social, environmental and economic matters.
+An early consultation on the broad subject of the DPD timetable permitting.
 The LPA must undertake the DTC and maintain an SOCG on strategic cross boundary matters.
 Information gathering to update social, environmental and economic matters.
-The duty-to-cooporate does not apply to non-strategic plans.
+The duty-to-co-operate does not apply to non-strategic plans.
 Evidence gathering and public participation is at the discretion of the Neighbourhood Plan group.
-The duty-to-cooporate does not apply to non-strategic plans.
+The duty-to-co-operate does not apply to non-strategic plans.
 Draft Consultation 6 week public consultation Sustainability Appraisal required.
-4-6 week public consultation.Sustainability Appraisal not required.This stage is optional.
+4-6 week public consultation.
+Sustainability Appraisal not required.
+This stage is optional.
 6 week public consultation carried out by qualifying body.
 Sustainability Appraisal may be required in very limited circumstances.

-Publication Draft Consultation 6 week public consultation.
+Local Plans, Development Plan Documents Supplementary Planning Documents Neighbourhood Plans Publication Draft Consultation 6 week public consultation.
 4-6 week public consultation.
 6 week public consultation.
 SEA and HRA screening is required.
 Examination Secretary of State will appoint an Inspector who will carry out an examination into the soundness of the Plan.
 No examination is required.
 An examiner, who is appointed by the LPA in with agreement with the qualifying body, will determine if the Neighbourhood Plan meets the Basic Conditions.
-This is likely to be conducted through written representations. rather than public hearings.
+This is likely to be conducted through written representations.
 Referendum No referendum required.
 No referendum required.
 Following receipt of examiner's report, the LPA must make a decision on whether the Plan can proceed to referendum in accordance to regulation 18 as soon as possible.
-The Coronvirus Bill has suspended elections and referendum until the 6th May 2021.
 Adoption Following receipt of Inspector's report and the recommended changes to make the plan sound, the Council may choose to adopt it in line with regulation 25 and 26.
 Following the preparation of a consultation statement and adoption statement, an SPD can be adopted by the LPA in line with regulation 14.
 If the Neighbourhood plan referendum receives a simple majority in favour, the LPA can adopt the Plan update.
-Changes to planning guidance on the 7 th April 2020 set out that neighbourhood plans awaiting referendums can be given significant weight in decision making.

-6. Community Involvement in the Local Plan
+6 Community Involvement in the Local Plan

 - 6.1 NPPF paragraph 16 states that plans should 'be shaped by early, proportionate and effective engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and operators and statutory consultees; [and] be accessible through the use of digital tools to assist public involvement and policy presentation;' - 6.2 The Council intends to maintain a process of ongoing community involvement and early involvement in the preparation of each document, so that the community have had a chance to influence local policy decisions that are made.
 The Council will let people know about what it is doing, what stage it has reached in the preparation of documents, where documents can be inspected, how people can be involved and the results of consultations.
 This information will be updated. - 6.3 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) set out the minimum requirements for public participation in the preparation of a DPD.
-It is proposed to go beyond these requirements.